Christian Bethancourt Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.
+- The Rangers have a 3.96 team ERA that ranks 11th across all MLB pitching staffs.

-- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.97).
+- Rangers pitchers combine to surrender 105 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.